On the cohomology groups of real Lagrangians in Calabi-Yau threefolds: Introduction

 where $T$ is a $2$-primary finite abelian group (that is, the order of each element of $T$ is a power of $2$) such that every element has order less than or equal to $2^7$.
 In particular, $\breve{\shL}_\RR$ is a rational homology sphere.

-In \S\ref{sec:heegaard_splitting} we give an alternative, more topological, approach to some of these calculations, which applies applies in much greater generality.
-Consider once again the case where $X$ and $\breve{X}$ form a Batrev--Borisov mirror pair.
+In \S\ref{sec:heegaard_splitting} we give an alternative, more topological, approach to some of these calculations, which applies in much greater generality.
+Consider once again the case where $X$ and $\breve{X}$ form a Batyrev--Borisov mirror pair.
 As in the quintic case, the real Lagrangian $\breve{L}_\RR \subset \breve{X}$ is the disjoint union of a $3$-sphere and a non-trivial component $\breve{\shL}_\RR$.
-We construct a Heegaard splitting of $\breve{\shL}_\RR$ and explain (in Algorithm~\ref{alg:fundamental_group}) how to use this splitting to compute $\pi(\breve{\shL}_\RR)$.
+We construct a Heegaard splitting of $\breve{\shL}_\RR$ and explain (in Algorithm~\ref{alg:fundamental_group}) how to use this splitting to compute $\pi_1(\breve{\shL}_\RR)$.
 In particular, since this determines $H^1(\breve{\shL}_\RR,\ZZ)$, this verifies parts of the \u{C}ech-to-derived calculations.

-We view Theorem~\ref{thm:cech_to_derived_in_intro} as experimental evidence for the following conjecture on the structure of the integral cohomology groups of the real Lagrangians $\breve{L}_\RR$ in the Batyrev--Borisov setting.
+We view Theorem~\ref{thm:cech_to_derived_in_intro} as experimental evidence for the following conjecture on the structure of the integral cohomology groups of the real Lagrangians $\breve{L}_\RR$ in a more general setting.

-\begin{conjecture} The cohomology groups of the real Lagrangian $\breve{L}_\RR \subset \breve{X}$, where $\breve{X}$ is a Calabi--Yau toric hypersurface, are $2$-primary. \end{conjecture} We have verified Conjecture~\ref{Conj: $2$-primary} for some Calabi--Yau threefolds with larger Picard number, including Schoen's Calabi--Yau \cite{AP:Schoen}.
+\begin{conjecture} Let $X$ be Calabi-Yau 3-fold obtained as a (crepant resolution of a) complete intersection in a toric Fano variety.
+Let $f \colon X \rightarrow B$ be a Lagrangian torus fibration constructed as in \cite{GrossTopology,GrossBB, CBM3} and let $L_{\RR}$ be the real Lagrangian in $X$ obtained as fixed point locus of the anti--symplectic involution constructed in \cite{CBMS} and given on smooth fibers of $f$ by $x \mapsto -x$.
+Then, the cohomology groups $H^j(L_\RR, \ZZ)$ are $2$-primary for $0<j<3$. \end{conjecture} We verify Conjecture~\ref{Conj: $2$-primary} for the Schoen's Calabi--Yau in \cite{AP:Schoen}.
 Finally, we note that Theorem~\ref{thm:cech_to_derived_in_intro} has applications to mirror symmetry.
 Homological Mirror Symmetry predicts the existence of a rank seven sheaf $F$ on the quintic threefold $X$, associated to the Lagrangian $\breve{\shL}_\RR$.
 Moreover, assuming that $\breve{\shL}_\RR$ bounds no holomorphic discs, Theorem~\ref{thm:cech_to_derived_in_intro} implies that $F$ is a \emph{spherical object} in the derived category of $X$ which is orthogonal to the structure sheaf, that is, $\Ext^i(\O_X,F) = \Ext^i(F,\O_X) = 0$ for all $i \in \ZZ$.
 Investigating sheaves mirror to the real Lagrangians we study will be the focus of future work.